publicocean0/bindep/README.md

    }
    }
 ```
-Bindep is conversative so you can use old bowers components.
+Bindep is conversative so you can use old bowers components if they don't need additional info.
 For example:
 ```
 {
   "name": "bootstrap",